75th Annual

 Become a mentor today!
 Mentors can range in commitment from a simple phone call to full blown experimental help.
 Signing up does not automatically assign you to a student, but adds you to our ever-growing mentor list.

-STUDENTS & REGISTRATION
+FORMS & REGISTRATION

-Submit forms for prior approval to [email protected] by February 17, 2023.
+Submit forms for prior approval to [email protected] by Friday, February 20th, 2026.

-FORMS- GRADES 4-8
+FORMS- GRADES 3-8

-Rules Summary – Intermediate & Junior Divisions (grades 4-8)
+Rules Summary for Junior Division (grades 3-8)

 - Form 1 – Human Tissue